composite/spring4-mvc-embed-tomcat7-example/README.md

 ## Goals

+ - **Fully Websocket!**
+ - **I wanna make Production use!!!**
  - JSP forward (but less PRIORITY. because I'll not use JSP View at my production.)
- - Websocket support with Spring 4, STOMP.
- - User-friendly port change.
-(If you aleady using 8080.)
- - **I wanna make Production use!!!**

 ## Changelog